 Shuttle Services from SFO to Sausalito

 Insiders Tip : If you book through an Airport Shuttle service that is based in Marin County (where Sausalito is located), Sausalito is much more likely to be the first stop and everyone else has to take the side trip to drop you off.
 If you use one of the national services, you may have to endure multiple stops in San Francisco before you finally reach Sausalito.
-Local shuttles include Marin Door-to-Door and Marin Shuttle.
+Local shuttles include Marin Door-to-Door.

 Rental Cars and Driving to Sausalito from SFO